12 Amazingly Clean Movies You’ve Probably Never Seen

 Also known as: Strangers in Good Company

 Content: Brief discussion of sexuality and a scene where they look at (and laugh at the possible uses for) a nude metal sculpture of a woman.
-It’s older women discussing life; pretty tame.
+It’s not raunchy but rather simply older women discussing life; pretty tame.
 Older audiences will appreciate this film most.

 The acting is almost entirely improvised.
 You get the sense that these women are discussing things they really know, from real life.